 Select Your Age Below To Find Life Insurance Information

 For guaranteed issue life insurance, age plays a major role in determining if you even qualify at all.

-The majority of carriers who sell no questions policies limit applicants to those between the ages of 50 and 80.
+The majority of carriers who sell guaranteed acceptance life insurance policies limit applicants to those between the ages of 50 and 80.
 If you are outside that range, they will not consider you.

-Yet there is a small group of carriers that will accept as low as 40 years old and as high as 85 years old.
+Yet there is a small group of carriers, like Great Western, NCE Generation Plus, and Colonial Penn that will accept as low as 40 years old and as high as 85 years old.
 For people between 40-49, and 80-85, it’s important to know which carriers are best for you specifically.